 My works are all stamped down in the sultry mud.

 In the 1560s, Queen Elizabeth I began to see the value in becoming familiar with the Irish language.
 The Queen was already well versed in the French, Italian, Latin and Greek languages.
-There can be little doubt that her…Continue
+There can be little doubt that her interest in the Irish language was brought on by her desire…Continue

 When the Police Service of Northern Ireland (PSNI) marched up Fifth Avenue in New York’s St. Patrick’s Day Parade it should have been crystal clear, if it wasn't already, that this parade is incompatible with any serious effort to support Irish freedom.
 The PSNI is the…Continue